 Outreach - helping the public clearly understand cancer's impact on our daily lives - is a key component of any cancer center that earns the coveted "comprehensive" designation from the National Cancer Institute.
 The UW Carbone Cancer Center (UWCCC) is engaged in an extensive, ongoing effort to provide training, education and outreach to the communities it serves so that people in those communities have the information and resources they need to make sound decisions about cancer prevention, screening and treatment.

-Contact Noelle LoConte, MD for more information on interventions that the UWCCC supports including:
+Contact Noelle LoConte, MD for more information on activities that the UWCCC supports.

-WI CCC Program implements projects that affect the whole continuum of cancer care, from prevention to palliative care.
+WI CCC’s goal is to reduce the burden of cancer for all in Wisconsin by working collaboratively and comprehensively throughout the cancer care continuum.
+The Program implements projects that affect the whole continuum of cancer care, from prevention to palliative care.
 Each year the projects are developed with the input of the Wisconsin Cancer Council Steering Committee.
 The staff and infrastructure for these projects are based at the UWCCC.
-The Program's goal continues to be to reduce the burden of cancer for all in Wisconsin by working collaboratively and comprehensively throughout the cancer care continuum.

 The Wisconsin Cancer Council, the partnership arm of the WI Comprehensive Cancer Control Program, is a coalition of 90 statewide, regional and local organizations dedicated to the development and coordination of a comprehensive cancer control program in Wisconsin.
-The objectives of the Wisconsin Cancer Council are to reduce the morbidity and mortality of cancer in the state by stimulating communication between cancer-control organizations in Wisconsin; advocating for cancer control through policy, systems, and environmental changes and research; and developing and coordinating projects that require the interaction of various cancer control organizations in Wisconsin.
+The objectives of the Wisconsin Cancer Council are to reduce the morbidity and mortality of cancer in the state by stimulating communication between cancer-control organizations in Wisconsin; advocating for cancer control through policy, systems and environmental changes and research; and developing and coordinating projects that require the interaction of various cancer control organizations in Wisconsin.
 The Wisconsin Cancer Council has been based at the UWCCC since 1980.

 The Cancer Health Disparities Initiative (CHDI) seeks to increase the capacity of communities and the UWCCC to reduce inequities in cancer burden through research, outreach and education.
-In partnership with colleagues across UWCCC, the communities it serves, and the UW Madison campus, CHDI centers attention and resources on addressing cancer health disparities by promoting and facilitating research, building new organizational and community partnerships, conducting outreach and organizing education and training.
-CHDI invites community partners and UW faculty and staff to join the Cancer Health Disparities Initiative as affiliate members.
+In partnership with colleagues across UWCCC, the communities it serves and the UW Madison campus, CHDI addresses cancer health disparities by promoting and facilitating research, building organizational and community partnerships, conducting outreach and organizing education and training.
+More information about CHDI, its services and projects can be found on the CHDI website.

 Spirit of EAGLES